MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac.md

 ## Resources

-- For additional information about logging, uninstalling, or known issues, see our [Resources](microsoft-defender-atp-mac-resources.md) page.
+- For more information about logging, uninstalling, or known issues, see the [Resources](microsoft-defender-atp-mac-resources.md) page.

 - [Privacy for Microsoft Defender ATP for Mac](microsoft-defender-atp-mac-privacy.md)